The goal of xplainfi

 Where iter_rsmp

-corresponds to the resampling iteration, i.e., 3 * 2 = 6 for 2 repeats of 3-fold cross-validation, and iter_perm
+corresponds to the resampling iteration, i.e., 3 for 3-fold cross-validation, and iter_perm

-corresponds to the permutation iteration, 5 in this case.
+corresponds to the permutation iteration within each resampling iteration, 5 in this case.
 While pfi$importance

 allows you to manually aggregate them in any way you see fit.